cognesy/instructor-php/docs/usage.md

 ))->get();
 ```

+## Scalar responses

+See [Scalar responses](scalars.md) for more information on how to generate scalar responses with `Scalar` adapter class.

 ## Partial responses and streaming

-See: [Streaming and partial updates](partials.md) for more information on how to work with partial updates and streaming.
+See [Streaming and partial updates](partials.md) for more information on how to work with partial updates and streaming.